Jefferderp/Orpheus-FastAPI/README.md

 - `--rope-scaling=linear`: Required for optimal positional encoding with the Orpheus model

 For extended audio generation (books, long narrations), you may want to increase your token limits:
-1. Set ORPHEUS_MAX_TOKENS to 32768 or higher in your .env file (or via the Web UI)
+1. Set ORPHEUS_MAX_TOKENS to 32768 or higher in your .env file
 2. Increase ORPHEUS_API_TIMEOUT to 1800 for longer processing times
 3. Use the same values in your llama.cpp parameters (if you're using llama.cpp)